 Both scenarios result in the fact that a revised accepted programme is not in place for a period of time, and in some cases the life of the project.
 This completely undermines the intent of the contract and the systems it puts in place to ensure “best practice” project management of a project.
 It is only common sense that both parties would want to understand where the contract actually is in terms of financial/time implications at any point in time.

-The Accepted Programme becomes one of the key fundamental tools on an ECC contract.
+The Accepted Programme becomes one of the key fundamental tools on an NEC contract.
 Both the Contractor and Project Manager have a key part to play in the programme acceptance process.
 As well as being a key management tool to which the Contractor intends to carry out the works, it will form the basis on which to assess any change and entitlement to the contractor in terms of time and prices.
-Unlike other forms of contract there is a contractual requirement to regularly update the programme, and once accepted, this will become the new “contract programme” which forms the baseline from which to measure future progress and change.
+Unlike other forms of contract there IS a clear contractual requirement to regularly update the programme, and once accepted, this will become the new “contract programme” which forms the baseline from which to measure future progress and change.

 Both Contractor and Project Manager have a key part to play in the programme acceptance process.
 The Contractor to start with has to provide the detail and the transparency of the programme in such a way that gives the Project Manager the understanding and the visibility of the updated sequence of work to allow it to be accepted.
 Equally the Project Manager has a duty to then consider whether the programme is acceptable or not and communicate this within the timescales of the contract.

 The maximum timescales for response within the contract do not practically work on projects where there is significant change.
 The standard timescales within the contract have to be sensible as they cover the whole of the construction industry.
 They can not be too short as this will not work in numerous circumstances and it is not desirable to have to change them with Z clause amendments for each contract.
 However, on a practical level most timescales should be looked to be shortened by project teams for the benefit of all concerned, and the programme acceptance period for response within two weeks is no exception to this.
 Otherwise what can tend to happen is that a Project Manager will take the full two weeks before responding to a Contractor whether a programme is accepted or not.
-During that two weeks from when the Contractor submitted his update there is often a lot of change, and the danger is that the Project Manager feels that he subsequently can not accept the programme.
+During that two weeks from when the Contractor submitted his update there is often a lot of change, and the danger is that the Project Manager feels that they subsequently can not accept the programme.
 The truth is that it should not matter how much change has happened since the programme was issued because by its nature this was not known about at the point it was issued.
-The Project Manager should be able to accept this programme as the “line in the sand” that at time of issue reflected the true representation of completed and programmed works at that point.
+The Project Manager should be able to accept this programme as the “line in the sand” that at time of issue, reflected the true representation of completed and programmed works at that point.
 Any subsequent change to any dates will be picked up and detailed in the next programme.
-Very quickly it is possible to get out of sync in getting programmes accepted and it becomes increasingly difficult to get back on track.
-This is a big problem to both parties as the Accepted Programme is the reference point for all compensation events and change that occur, and if there is not a recent Accepted Programme in place then commercially the parties are liable to be moving further apart in terms of commercial agreement as a result of these changes.
+Very quickly it is possible to get out of sync in getting programmes accepted, and it becomes increasingly difficult to get back on track.
+This is a big problem to both parties as the Accepted Programme is the reference point for all compensation events and change that occur.
+If there is not a recent Accepted Programme in place then commercially the Parties are liable to be moving further apart in terms of commercial agreement as a result of these changes.